Lecture 4

 Rachels develops a version of Rule Utilitarian theory in Chapter 13.

-I develop aversion of mix theory (in par act and in part rule utilitarianism) in my paper on utility and replaceability, pp. 98ff [ https://digitalcommons.calpoly.edu/cgi/viewcontent.cgi?article=1176&con… ].
-I will prepare a special handout on just this topic.
+I develop aversion of mix consequentialist theory (in part act and in part rule utilitarianism) in my essay on utility and replaceability, pp. 98ff [ https://digitalcommons.calpoly.edu/cgi/viewcontent.cgi?article=1176&con… ].